 Optional closing hymn or postlude

 Now let's start planning it!

 Start with the correct text.
 Go to the link below and change the final 4 digits of the URL to the date you want.
 So if you want to do vespers on Tuesday, November 8th, you would change the last 4 digits to 1108 https://divineoffice.org/1101-ep2/?date=20221101 Copy and paste the text into your worship aid.
+Ebreviary here also has upcoming texts, as well as some that don't fall on a specific date, such as the office of the dead and dedication of a church.
 Here are 3 templates you can use: 8.5x11 booklet template Legal size Booklet 11x17 Z-fold Here's a PDF of one for reference sake.

 Christ the King Vespers Program 2022 Assembly

 Opening Verse: (O God, come to my assistance) may be spoken.
 If there is a presider, he should say it.
 It could be sung "Recto Tono" (on one pitch).
 But also, here are some notated sung versions:

 Opening verse modern notation organ part